 - Lunch Food: Bring a selection of energy bars, GU’s, Clif Shots, and other high calorie quick energy foods.

-- Socks: A pair of heavy wool or polypropylene.
+- Socks: 2 -3 pairs of heavy wool or polypropylene.

 - Mid-Layer: Versatile fleece or similar mid-layer piece.